 Stir-fried venison haunch with chilli paste, onions and spices (£8.25).
-Really succulent pieces of venison with those aromatic spices and breath of the wok made for a faultless dish, I only stopped when there was no more.
+Much more soft-yielding were succulent pieces of venison glazed with aromatic spices enhanced by the scorching wok, I only stopped when there was no more.

 Fillets of Gurnard charcoal grilled on banana leaf covered Gola coconut red curry (£10.50).
-Distinctive spices, aromatic, deep smoky flavours and yet the flavour of the fish still came through.
-An excellent plate of food that was demolished.
+Here we got deep carbonic umami palate coating spices, yet the integrity of the fish was prevalent.

 Stir-fry of morning glory, with crispy garlic, soy & white pepper (£8.50).
-A staple for me when it comes to Thai food and it’s done really well here, perfect umami from the soy and you can really taste the breath of the wok too.
+A staple for me when it comes to Thai food and it’s done really well here.
+A testament of the chef using the ripping heat from the wok to get the best out of the vegetable.

 Fillet of stone bass & clams in coconut & turmeric boiled curry (£12).
 What I liked about this dish is that the inherent flavour of the fish stayed intact within all the creamy aromatics.
-Those little clams were like sweet little jewels.
+The little clams were sweet little jewels from the sea.

 Suffolk chicken leg massaman curry with peanuts, Thai shallots & roasted quince (£12).
-You can really taste the robust roasted spice flavour in this bowl of goodness, it’s much less sweeter and milder than some of the massaman curry’s I have had and that chicken just rolls off the bone.
+You can really taste the robust roasted spice flavour in this bowl of goodness, it’s much less sweeter and milder than some of the massaman curry’s I have had and that chicken flesh slid off the bone effortlessly.

 Fermented free-range pork belly wrapped in caul, charcoal grilled and served with cabbage, peanuts, ginger & birds eye chilli.
-If you knew what a ‘caul’ was you’d probably deliberate too much and not enjoy this one which I did very much.
+Don’t deliberate on what “caul” is, trust me a enjoy the dish.
 You could taste a funk (in a good way) in the little sausages which were intensely rich a savoury.
 I can just imagine chowing down on these in a Thai shack by the roadside surrounded by them hanging up dry fermenting.

 The damage: Expect to pay £30-£35 per head for a lot of food!

-The good: After dining in here I’m convinced that there is a world of Thai food I’d really enjoy outside the ubiquitous high st fare which generally tasted like Thai food made by Thai folk coming to the UK cooking for Westerners.
-On the contrary, I’ve not been to Thailand yet (yet being the operative word) but I can believe that the dishes served at The Begging Bowl really taste like food cooked by folk who have been to Thailand and have brought back the exciting flavours.
+The good: After dining here I’m convinced that there is a world of Thai food I’d really enjoy outside the ubiquitous high st fare which generally tasted like Thai food made by Thai folk coming to the UK cooking for Westerners.
+On the contrary, I’ve not been to Thailand yet (“yet” being the operative word) but I can be convinced that the dishes served at The Begging Bowl is something that is a real taste of Thailand.
 The gurnard and venison are an absolute MUST.